Getting your CD track info to show up on computers

 Online Databases

 One of the most popular online database is Gracenote.
 Gracenote recognizes a disc by analyzing the sequence of tunes on the disc and their lengths.
 This isn’t foolproof.
 Occasionally you may see album information from the wrong CD and you have to manually tell it which CD is in the drive.
-For individual tracks, Gracenote generates a “fingerprint” of a portion of the music file, and thereafter identifies the track with that section.
+For individual tracks, Gracenote generates a fingerprint of a portion of the music file, and thereafter identifies the track with that section.

 This information is usually then stored on your computer by your media player as well as the online database for others.
 It is NOT encoded on your disc.
-Read here to learn about that: Inserting Track Info onto your Master

 Album data can be extensive, and includes album title, artist name, record label, year of released CD, genre, musicians, producers, ISRC, and even label website.
 Track data include track title, artist name, record label, year of album-released song, credits, genre, subgenre and more.